Q-ball-like solitons on the M2-brane with worldvolume fluxes: Numerical Membrane Q-ball-like solutions

-For the isotropic case and constant $A_r$ we consider the system of equations given by (\ref{System1}) and (\ref{System2}) subject to the central charge condition \ref{cargaCentral} discussed in section 4.
-The Q-ball ansatz automatically satisfy the Area preserving constraint.
+As a warm-up exercise to test the numerical computation error, in the isotropic case, we compare it with previously obtained analytical results.
+For the isotropic case and constant $A_r$ we consider the system of equations given by (\ref{System1}) and (\ref{System2}) subject to the central charge condition \ref{cargaCentral} discussed in Section 4.
+The Q-ball ansatz automatically satisfy the Diffeomorphism area preserving constraint.
 The solutions of the equation (\ref{System1}) was analyzed in \cite{SpinningSolutionsBosonicM2-brane2022} and a discrete set of frequencies was obtained.
 From a numerical point of view the M2-brane system of partial differential equations that we consider is: i) {\it Overdetermined}.
 In the sense that the unknown function must satisfy two different differential equations ii) {\it Nonlinear}.
 Although only to the second equation, where in this case the non-linearities are represented by products of different derivatives (in order and variable) of the unknown function and iii){\it Rare}.
 The most striking feature is that this form of nonlinearity is unusual and, as far to our knowledge, there are no reported numerical methods for solving it.
 Neither in the finite dimensional (ODEs) or infinite dimensional (PDEs) case.
+The three steps algorithm we will follow in order to a find numerical solution to the (\ref{System1}-\ref{System2} ) system will be